 Died 1949 in Bingham District

 Age 9 living with father David, a general labourer, mother Mary Ann née Jordan, sisters Fanny 15, Sarah Rebecca 12, Eliza Ann 6 and brother David Albert 3 on Chapel Lane, Ruskington, Lincolnshire.

-Age 19 lodging with William (who also came from Ruskington) and Nellie Ellis, Hogg Lane, Radcliffe on Trent.
-He is employed as a railway labourer.
+Age 19 a railway labourer lodging with William (who also came from Ruskington) and Nellie Ellis, Hogg Lane, Radcliffe on Trent.
+He is employed as.

 Age 29 living with wife Emily and his four children: Winifred 6, John Tom 4, David Albert 2 and George Henry 4 months at 14 Crown St off Carlton Rd, Nottingham.
-He is employed as a window cleaner.
+He was employed as a window cleaner.

 Service Number: 54925